Telefonica/mistica-web/doc/theme-config.md

 Here is a description of every attribute:

-- `skin`: determines the color set used by the lib.
+- `skin`: determines the look and feel used by the lib (colors, font weight, etc).
 You can use `getMovistarSkin`, `getVivoSkin` to use a specific skin or `getSkinByName`.
+You can also create your own custom skin.
 - `colorScheme`: used to enable/disable the dark mode support.
 It can be `'light'` (default value, force light mode), `'dark'` (force dark mode), or `'auto'` (uses OS/browser settings).
 We recommend using `'auto'` if you want to support dark mode in your app.